Introduction

 Considerations on Size

-Argentinosaurus is one of the largest animals in history.
-Therefore, many researchers have used various methods to estimate its size.
+Argentinosaurus is one of the largest animals of all time.
+As such, many researchers have used various methods to estimate its size.

-- In early research in 1994, freelance paleontologist and renowned paleoartist Gregory Scott Paul estimated the length of Argentinosaurus to be 30-35m and its weight to be 80-100t.
+- In early Argentinosaurus research in 1994, freelance paleontologist and renowned paleoartist Gregory Scott Paul estimated the total length of Argentinosaurus to be 30-35m and its weight to be 80-100t.

 - The reconstructed skeleton on display at the Museo Carmen Funes in Argentina is 39.8m long.

-- In 2004, the weight was calculated to be 83t based on the volume of the skeletal specimen housed at the Museo Carmen Funes.
+- In 2004, a weight of 83t was calculated from the internal volume of the skeletal specimen housed at the Museo Carmen Funes.

-- In 2006, a comparative analysis with Saltasaurus estimated the length of Argentinosaurus to be 30m.
+- In 2006, a comparative analysis with Saltasaurus estimated the total length of Argentinosaurus to be 30m.

 Fossil Discovery and Publication